Colored Stallings graphs and Counterexamples to Stallings equalizer conjecture: Introduction

-Moreover, such family also yields Conjecture~\ref{conj:Stallings} is false by replacing the condition $g,h$ injective with $ g$ injective and $h$ non-injective for every $n\ge 5$; see Proposition~\ref{prop:one-noninj}. \end{rem}
+Moreover, the same family shows that the analogue of Conjecture~\ref{conj:Stallings} is false if one replaces the assumption that both \(g\) and \(h\) are injective by the assumption that \(g\) is injective and \(h\) is not, for every \(n\geq 5\); see Proposition~\ref{prop:one-noninj}. \end{rem}

-\textbf{Sketch of our proofs. }We introduce the notion of colored Stallings graphs for a pair $(g,h)$, which are Stallings graphs decorated by a vertex color, recording the twisted difference $g(p)^{-1}h(p)$ with path $p$ in the graph.
-We will see that the color injectivity gives compression in $\Eq (g,h)$, which gives a lower bound for rank of equalizer.
-Our examples are constructed by the following: let the domain of homomorphisms be
+\textbf{Sketch of our proofs. }We introduce the notion of colored Stallings graphs for a pair $(g,h)$, which are Stallings graphs decorated by a vertex color, recording the twisted difference $g(\ell(p))^{-1}h(\ell(p))$ along path $p$ in the graph.
+We will see that injectivity of the color map forces the represented subgroup to be a free factor of the equalizer, giving a lower bound for the rank of the equalizer.
+Our examples are constructed by the following: let us consider homomorphisms with domain

-and the codomain is the rank-two free group $F(a,b)$.
+and with codomain the rank-two free group \(F(a,b)\).
 The generator $t$ creates a chain of colors

 and each generator $x_i$ gives one loop at $c_0$ and one loop at $c_i$.
 Thus the graph has $n$ vertices and

 positive oriented edges.
 Its rank is therefore